 Tomato Zucchini Bisque with Pistou

 - ½ teaspoon chili powder

 - ¼ teaspoon or more salt, to taste

-Preheat oven to 400 degrees F. Line a baking sheet with foil or parchment paper and spray with non-stick cooking spray.
+- Preheat oven to 400°F. Line a baking sheet with foil or parchment paper and spray with non-stick cooking spray.
 (I probably wouldn't use a silicone baking mat for this unless you have one specifically for this kind of thing.)

-Cut the zucchini in half through the middle (width) and then into wedges lengthwise to create "fries" about 4″ long and 1/2″ thick.
+- Cut each zucchini in half through the middle (width) and then into wedges lengthwise to create "fries" about 4" long and ½" thick.

 - Mix the oil, spices and salt together in a large bowl.
 Add the zucchini wedges and toss to coat with the spice mixture.

 - Place the zucchini on the prepared baking sheet, leaving any excess oil/spice mixture in the bowl.
 Bake the wedges for about 10 to 15 minutes, or until they are just tender, but not mushy.
 (Trust me, you don't want them to be mushy!)

 -Finely grated lemon zest and fresh herbs can also be used.